ethereum/EIPs/EIPS/eip-draft_app_keys.md

 We indeed think that writing applications that don't need to manipulate the user private keys is a better pattern.
 For instance, if one needs the user to sign data while being offline, one should for instance rather implement a delegation method to an external application's controlled account rather than storing the user private key on a server that stays online.

 ### Persona isolation for privacy
-Instead of personas, alternative proposal (make them subsets of ETH main accounts) [Hd Path of an Eth main Account] / [Domain Specific Hd subPath] / [App controlled HD subPath] / [Account index]
+Persona strict isolation and not known nor computable by the applications Instead of personas, alternative proposal (make them subsets of ETH main accounts) [Hd Path of an Eth main Account] / [Domain Specific Hd subPath] / [App controlled HD subPath] / [Account index]